khuynh4/train-onboard/README.md

 In the "train-app/App/backend_api" directory, run the above command This will start and run the backend flask api on http://127.0.0.1:5000/

+### `npm install`
+In a new command line windo type the above prompt to install the neccessary node_modules folder (to large to add to git)

 ### `npm start`
-After the backend server is running type the above command in another command line window in the "train-app/App" directory to start the frontend server
+After the backend server and the node modules have been installed is running type the above command in the "train-app/App" directory to start the frontend server
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.